Create a group

 -

-Click Create a security team.
-To limit outgoing traffic, remove the rules default and create new ones.
+Click Create Security Group.
+To restrict outgoing traffic, delete the default rules and create new ones.

 -